 Trees for Schools

-We have supplied schools in Southwestern Ontario with over 165,000 free trees and 6,500 wildflower seed packs since 2009.
+We have donated 198,245 tree seedlings and 11,527 wildflower seed packets to schools across Southwestern Ontario since 2009.
 Find out more about our Trees for Schools program.

 Copernicus Designated Nature Reserve

-You may be wondering what it means to be designated as a nature preserve.
+You may be wondering what it means to be designated as a nature reserve.
 Simply put, we have worked with the Niagara Biosphere Conservancy to legally protect the 90 acres surrounding Copernicus from future development.
 The land is currently home to threatened species such as the Bobolink songbird and the Monarch Butterfly.
 They can rest assured knowing their habitat will be protected regardless of who owns the property in the future.

 Land Preservation and Reforestation

 Solar panels now provide approximately 20% of our electricity.
 We’re using enough of the sun’s energy to generate power for our entire office space and some of the factory.
-We have also installed solar panels at our Chinese partner’s facility.
-It’s a first in the community and generates about 60% of their power.
+We have also installed solar panels at a vendor facility in China.
+It’s a first in the community and generates 100% of their electricity.

 Safe Drinking Water

 Every year we aim to support three elementary schools in remote areas of China.
-This year, in addition to fire extinguishers and other key necessities, we installed an on-site water purification system at each school.
-Students no longer have to carry water from home on their long walks to and from school
+In 2017, in addition to fire extinguishers and other key necessities, we installed an on-site water purification system at each school.
+Students no longer have to carry water from home on their long walks to and from school.

 Landfill Waste Diversion